Dennis-Shih/Requirements/Specification.md

 ## Primary Sequence
 1. System opens a list of different priorities from 1-5
 2. Actor selects a priority from the list
+3. System prompts user to add an (optional) deadline ('Set deadline' use case)
 ## Primary Postconditions
 * The task is marked with the selected priority